 How To Fix "The remote procedure call failed and did not execute" Error In Windows 10

-Remote Procedure Call (RPC) is a procedure call that is also known as subroutine call or function call.
-It is a protocol that one program can use to request service from another program that is located in a different computer on a network.
-By using this protocol a program does not need to understand the network's details, this way the requesting program is a client and then the program that is providing service is the server.
-If you are getting the "The remote procedure call failed and did not execute" error, then it means that there is something wrong with the Remote Procedure Call.
+Remote Procedure Call (RPC) is a procedure call also known as a 'subroutine' or 'function' call.
+It is a protocol that one program can use to request service from another program located on a different computer in a network.
+Using this protocol, a program does not require specific network details to make a procedure call - the requesting program is a 'client', whilst the program providing the service is the 'server'.
+A "The remote procedure call failed and did not execute" error indicates a problem with the Remote Procedure Call.

-The Remote Call Procedure is the Service Control Manager for COM and DCOM servers and it performs object activations requests, object exporter resolutions and distributed garbage collection for COM and DCOM servers.
+The Remote Procedure Call is the Service Control Manager for COM and DCOM servers and performs object activation requests, object exporter resolutions, and distributed garbage collection for COM and DCOM servers.
 If this service is stopped or disabled, programs using COM or DCOM will not function properly.
-It is strongly recommended to have the Remote Procedure Call service running.
-If you are getting the "The remote procedure call failed and did not execute" error, then it could mean that the Remote Call Procedure is disabled and in order to fix the error you need to enable it back again.
-Another possible reason for this error could be that there are some corrupted or damaged files on your system and you need to run the System File Checker.
-In this guide we are going to show you how to perform these necessary actions, read the guide below and follow our described steps one by one and hopefully your will be able to fix the problem.
+It is strongly advised to have the Remote Procedure Call service running.
+If you receive the "The remote procedure call failed and did not execute" error, the Remote Call Procedure might be disabled and needs to be re-enabled.
+Another possible reason for this error is corrupted/damaged files on the system.
+In this case, you need to run System File Checker.
+In this guide we describe a number of methods to fix the problem.

 Table of Contents:

 - Run System File Checker

 - Scan Your System For Malware